MarmosetMusic/marmo-code-challenge/README.md

 * With the models and business logic set up, update the controllers and views as necessary to add and remove Artists and their songs
 * Add page for viewing Artists, their songs and featured song, song count and top genres
 * Follow rspec guide http://betterspecs.org/ to test all relevant methods
-* Data only needs to persist while running
+* extra credit: Feel free to change the styling/css of the website to improve the UX/UI

 ## Notes: